-S&P 500 futures up as Democrats capture U.S. House
+Wall Street futures up after Democrats capture U.S. House

-(Reuters) - U.S. stock futures held onto gains on Tuesday after media projections showed the Democrats winning control of the House of Representatives in U.S. midterm congressional elections.
+SAN FRANCISCO (Reuters) - U.S. stock futures pointed to a strong opening on Wall Street after Democrats won control of the House of Representatives in U.S. mid-term congressional elections on Tuesday.

 With President Donald Trump’s Republican party holding onto their majority in the Senate, according to CNN, NBC and ABC News, the results were in line with expectations on Wall Street that Washington was set for gridlock.

-A House controlled by the Democrats will hamper Trump’s business-friendly agenda and could lead to uncertainty about his administration at a time when investors are already worried that a decade-old bull market may be ending.
+Still, a House controlled by the Democrats will hamper Trump’s business-friendly agenda and could lead to uncertainty about his administration at a time when investors are already worried that a decade-old bull market may be ending.

-S&P 500 e-mini futures had earlier rose 0.4 percent as initial results showed Democrats struggling in races for the House, but those gains were pared to 0.25 percent after Fox News and NBC News projected that Democrats would take control of the House..

-Higher S&P 500 futures imply traders to expect Wall Street to open with a gain in the following session.
+S&P 500 e-mini futures were up 0.2 percent, implying traders expect the U.S. stock market to open with a gain on Wednesday.

-“Right now, it looks like the Democrats will take the House,” said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.
-“Clearly, the futures market was far more buoyant when it looked as if the Democrats would have a much more difficult time.”

-Stock futures remained in positive territory on expectations that the Democrats’ majority in the House would prove less than some had expected, said Stephen Innes, head of trading for Asia at OANDA brokerage in Singapore.
-His firm was trading e-mini futures as the election results came in.
+“Everyone was bracing for any possible, crazy scenario to show itself tonight, but it basically looks like the baseline consensus forecast was correct,” said Michael Purves, head of equity derivatives strategy at Weeden & Co, in New York.

+“If the futures are up now and they stay up, it’s because there is an uncertainty factor that is now out of the market.”

 Following a steep selloff in October, the S&P 500 remains down more than 5 percent from its record high, with many investors worried the market could fall further as inflation gathers steam and the Federal Reserve raises interest rates.

-Control of the House will let Democrats put Trump’s administration under more intense scrutiny, potentially making Wall Street nervous.
+Control of the House will let Democrats put Trump’s administration under more intense scrutiny, likely making Wall Street nervous.

 Gridlock in Washington will all but eliminate the potential for more tax cuts, which Trump has called for and which many on Wall Street would like.
 Sweeping corporate tax cuts passed by the Republicans last year have supercharged earnings growth.